A computable multipartite multimode Gaussian correlation measure and the monogamy relation for continuous-variable systems: Introduction

-The purpose of this paper is to propose a multipartite multimode Gaussian quantum correlation measure ${\mathcal M}^{(k)}$ for any $k$-partite continuous-variable (CV) systems with $k\geq 2$. ${\mathcal M}^{(k)}$ depends only on the covariance matrix of CV states and thus is computable for any CV states with finite second moments.
-We show that ${\mathcal M}^{(k)}$ has almost all expected good properties. ${\mathcal M}^{(k)}$ is invariant under any permutation of subsystems, is a measure without ancilla problem, nonincreasing under $k$-partite local Gaussian channels (particularly, invariant under $k$-partite local Gaussian unitary operations), vanishes on $k$-partite product states.
-For a $k$-partite Gaussian state $\rho$, ${\mathcal M}^{(k)}(\rho)=0$ if and only if $\rho$ is a $k$-partite product state.
-Thus, for the bipartite case, ${\mathcal M}={\mathcal M}^{(2)}$ is an accessible replacement of the Gaussian quantum discord and Gaussian geometric discord.
-Moreover, ${\mathcal M}^{(k)}$ is consistent with ${\mathcal M}^{(l)}$ for $l\leq k$.
-And, the whole correlation of lower partition is not greater than the whole correlation of higher partition, the correlation of part is not greater than the correlation of whole and the correlation after kick some parties out of subgroups is not greater than the correlation between the subgroups.
-These reveals that ${\mathcal M}^{(k)}$ satisfies the unification condition and the hierarchy condition that a multipartite quantum correlation measure should obey.
-Finally, the monogamy relation for ${\mathcal M}^{(k)}$ is investigated.
-For a multipartite quantum correlation measure, there are three kinds of monogamy relations: (1) the bipartite like monogamy relation, which claims that the correlation between subgroups after ``kicking some parties out of" each subgroups keeps invariant will imply that the remain parties are not correlated with the parties kicked out of; (2) the complete monogamy relation, which claims that the correlation of a subgroup attains the total correlation will imply that the parties out of the subgroup are not correlated with any other parties of the system; and (3) the tight complete monogamy condition, which claims that the correlation between subgroups attains the total correlation will imply that the parties in the same subgroup are not correlated to each other.
-We prove that ${\mathcal M}^{(k)}$ is not bipartite like monogamous, while, ${\mathcal M}^{(k)}$ is complete monogamous and tight complete monogamous.
+We give exactly the definitions of the monogamy relations for a multipartite quantum correlation measure in this paper.
+It is revealed that there are three kinds of monogamy relations: (1) the tight monogamy relation, which claims that the correlation between subgroups attains the total correlation will imply that the parties in the same subgroup are not correlated to each other; (2) the complete monogamy relation, which claims that the correlation of a subgroup attains the total correlation will imply that the parties out of the subgroup are not correlated with any other parties of the system; and (3) the strong monogamy relation, which claims that the correlation between subgroups after ``kicking some parties out of'' each subgroups keeps invariant will imply that the remain parties are not correlated with the parties kicked out of.
+Then, we prove that ${\mathcal M}^{(k)}$ is completely monogamous and tightly monogamous.
+However, ${\mathcal M}^{(k)}$ is not strongly monogamous.

 The paper is organized as follows.
-Section 1 is an introduction.
-In Section 2 we recall briefly some notions and notations from continuous-variable systems.
-Section 3 discusses ${\mathcal M}={\mathcal M}^{(2)}$ for bipartite multimode CV system in details.
-Section 4 gives the properties of ${\mathcal M}^{(k)}$ for $k$-partite multimode CV systems with $k\geq 3$ and studies further the unification condition, the hierarchy condition and the monogamy relation for ${\mathcal M}^{(k)}$.
-Finally, we give a short conclusion.
+In Section 2, we recall briefly some notions and notations from CV systems and propose the quantity $\mathcal M^{(k)}$.
+Section 3 is devoted to studying the basic properties of $\mathcal M^{(k)}$.
+In Section 4, we show that ${\mathcal M}^{(k)}$ satisfies the unification condition and the hierarchy condition.
+The monogamy relations for ${\mathcal M}^{(k)}$ are studied in Section 5.
+Finally, a short conclusion is given in Section 6.